VVT-i

-The VVT-i system replaces the previous Toyota VVT system first introduced in 1991 with the five-valve per cylinder 4A-GE "Silver Top" engine found in the AE101 Corolla Levin and Sprinter Trueno.
-The VVT system is a 2-stage hydraulically controlled cam phasing system.
+VVT-i replaces the previous VVT system introduced in 1991 with the five-valve per cylinder 4A-GE "Silver Top" engine found in the AE101 Corolla Levin and Sprinter Trueno, which was a 2-stage hydraulically controlled cam phasing system.
 VVT-i varies the timing of the intake valves by adjusting the relationship between the camshaft drive (belt or chain) and intake camshaft.
 Engine oil pressure is applied to an actuator to adjust the camshaft position.
 Adjustments in the overlap time between the exhaust valve closing and intake valve opening result in improved engine efficiency.

-Variants of the system, including VVTL-i, Dual VVT-i, VVT-iE, VVT-iW and Valvematic, have followed.
+Variants of the system, including VVTL-i, Dual VVT-i, VVT-iE, VVT-iW and Valvematic have followed.
+Direct injection systems such as the D-4 (VVT-i D-4) and D-4S are also used in conjunction with VVT-i.